 Yes, you can eat nettles!
-Although you may want to check with a doctor if you suffer from kidney/urinary infections or are pregnant as it is a natural diuretic.
-Some people are allergic to them too.
+However, you may want to check with a doctor if you suffer from kidney or urinary infections or are pregnant, as they are a natural diuretic.
+Some people are allergic to them, too.

 Nettles are best eaten in the Spring when the shoots are young.
 They contain various beneficial vitamins and minerals.
-They are best eaten after blanching in hot water to get rid of the sting.
-Only blanch briefly otherwise all the nutrients will be lost.
+They are best eaten after blanching in hot water to remove the sting.
+Only blanch briefly; otherwise, all the nutrients will be lost.

 What can I make with nettles?

-Spinach replacement You can cook nettles as you would spinach and great in soup or pesto.
-Fresh sprouting leaves are best and avoid them once it begins to flower.
+Spinach replacement: You can cook nettles as you would spinach.
+They’re great in soup or pesto.
+Fresh sprouting leaves are best, and avoid them once they begin to flower.

-Tea Leaves can be dried and stored in an airtight jar and used to make tea.
-Steep the leaves in boiling water for about 4-5 minutes before straining.
+Tea: The leaves can be dried and stored in an airtight jar to make tea.
+Steep the leaves in boiling water for 4-5 minutes before straining.
 Add a sweetener of choice if you wish.
-Nettle tea may be helpful for various ailments including aches and pains or bloating.
+Nettle tea may be helpful for various ailments, including aches and pains or bloating.

-Pesto A handful of nettles can be blitzed in a small hand blender with 100-150ml of oil, garlic (or three-cornered leeks) and a handful of nuts or seeds like hazelnuts, walnuts, cashews, pumpkin or sunflower to make a tasty pesto which can be kept and added to a range of dishes.
+Pesto: A handful of nettles can be blitzed in a small hand blender with 100-150ml of oil, garlic (or three-cornered leeks), and a handful of nuts or seeds like hazelnuts, walnuts, cashews, pumpkin, or sunflower seeds to make a tasty pesto that can be kept and added to a range of dishes.

 Fancy a DIY hair conditioner?
-All you need to do is add a handful of nettles to one litre of cooling boiled water into a jug, and add 3 or 4 tablespoons of apple cider vinegar if you wish for an extra conditioning boost.
+All you need to do is add a handful of nettles to one litre of cooling boiled water in a jug.
+If you wish for an extra conditioning boost, add 3 or 4 tablespoons of apple cider vinegar.
 Leave to steep for up to 12 hours and strain.
-Use all the liquid fresh, do not store it.
+Use all the liquid fresh; do not store it.

-Another Popular invasive plant found in gardens Three-cornered Leeks
+Another Popular invasive plant found in gardens is three-cornered Leeks

 Cooking tips If you want more information on seasonal ingredients or want to share your own recipes please join my Facebook group Cooking Made Easy.
 Would like to learn more about wild plants and herbs?
 Find advice about growing edible plants in your garden in my Facebook group wellies2bellies.

-For more personal advice regarding cooking and growing your own food at home or in an allotment, I can provide a private lesson to suit your requirements.
+For more personal advice on cooking and growing your own food at home or in an allotment, I can provide a private lesson tailored to your requirements.
 Feel free to contact me for more information.

 Share this: